UKCloud/documentation/articles/vmware/vmw-how-setup-gpu-compute.md

 ### Retrieving a licence (Linux)

-To license GRID Virtual GPU on Linux
+To license GRID Virtual GPU on Linux:

 1. Copy the template grid licensing config file: